Church hospitality, or guests services, is not just the work of a committee in your church. Giving a great welcome has to become part of your culture.

 as well as your current church members.

-I’ve seen other churches include the following under their hospitality committee:
+I’ve seen other churches include the following areas of work under their hospitality committee:

 - Assimilation processes